 For the pattern to form, it means that you will usually be getting in on the trade after the right shoulder.
 In this case, you want to enter your short position at the neckline so that you catch the downtrend.
 There are 2 ways to do this, aggressive or conservative.

 For the aggressive trader, enter a short position as soon as the prices break below the neckline.
-The advantage with this is that you can catch the entire trend since you have entered the markets earliest.
+The advantage of this is that you can catch the entire trend since you have entered the markets earliest.
 The downside is that markets will often test the neckline before going on down.
 Take this example:

 We see that the aggressive trader would have caught the initial downtrend, but the markets came back up to retest the neckline.
 After this retest, the neckline is confirmed as a resistance level, and the downtrend begins.
-A conservative trader would have waited for the confirmation, and would not have to panic.
+A conservative trader would have waited for the confirmation, and would not have had to panic.
 Again, this doesn’t always happen, sometimes the markets break below the neckline and just keep going.
 In these cases, the aggressive trader would be better off.

 So, to enter a trade using this strategy, the best way is to enter a trade after the markets have moved slightly below the neckline.
-If you don’t have the time to wait and watch, place a sell stop order a few pips below the neckline.
+If you don’t have the time to wait and watch, place a sell-stop order a few pips below the neckline.
 This way, you avoid too much of a drawdown while still catching most of the trend.

-Also remember to place a stop loss a few pips above the neckline just in case the pattern is broken.
+Also, remember to place a stop loss a few pips above the neckline just in case the pattern is broken.
 It happens sometimes, just like this:

-Here, it seemed like the H&S pattern was complete, but instead price broke above the neckline and eventually resumed the uptrend.
+Here, it seemed like the H&S pattern was complete, but instead, the price broke above the neckline and eventually resumed the uptrend.
 This is why you should wait until markets are several pips below the neckline, and why you should always use a stop loss.
 In this case, there was probably some news on the Forex calendar, which caused the reversal, so just keep this in mind.
 (Risk-management on Forex)